Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 Sena was still energetic, "**COME ON, PEOPLE!!!
 This is why you need to lift more weights!**"

-Teach: "Sena, you know you can't hone your endurance just by lifting weights."
+Teach: "**Sena, you know you can't** hone your endurance just by lifting weights."

 "_Oh, are you sure?_"

-"**_The key to training is working the whole body, rather than focusing too much on any one exercise._** I'm not sure it's not a problem now, but keep it up and you'll wear yourself out."
+"**_The key to training is working the whole body, rather than focusing too much on any one exercise._** I'm sure it's not a problem now, but keep it up and you'll wear yourself out."

 "Ohhhh, wow, I see!"